 Benchmarking Against Peer Companies.
-For 2012, the Committee approved the use of a peer group to supplement the compensation survey data used historically and described below.
+For 2013, the Committee used a peer group to supplement the compensation survey data described below.
 The Committee developed the peer group to provide additional insight into company-specific pay levels and practices.
 The Committee continues to evaluate market data provided by compensation surveys, and views the use of a peer group as an additional reference point when reviewing the competitiveness of NEO pay levels.

 In developing the peer group, the Committee directed Meridian to focus on companies in comparable industries with a similar size and scope of business operations as Leggett.
 Additionally, the Committee considered companies that would be likely sources for executive talent and business customers.
-The Committee approved a final group comprised of 19 U.S.-based diversified manufacturing companies that generally ranged between .5x and 2x Leggett's revenue and market value.
-At the time of approval, Leggett was at the 55th percentile of the peer group revenue size and 42nd percentile of peer group market value.
+The Committee approved a final group comprised of 19 U.S.-based diversified manufacturing companies that generally ranged between 50% and 200% Leggett's revenue and market value.
+At the time of approval, Leggett was at the 56th percentile of the peer group revenue size and 68th percentile of peer group market value.